DoveTales, An International Journal of the Arts

 - We prefer previously unpublished work, but if you feel your published piece is especially relevant to our theme, and you own the rights to it, please give us all the particulars of its publishing history so we can be sure to properly credit the previous publisher.

 - Work must be submitted electronically through Submittable.
-Please include a 50-word third-person biography, and make sure your contact information and mailing address are current.
+Please include a third-person biography (up to 100 words), and make sure your contact information and mailing address are current.

 - We are happy to accept simultaneous submissions, but please inform us immediately if your work is accepted elsewhere.